• Recipes

 root vegetables cut up on black board

-• Add 2 cups of vegetable broth, one teaspoon salt, and one teaspoon pepper in a larger crock pot.
+• Add vegetable broth, salt, and pepper to a larger crock pot.
 Add the pork loin fat side up.
+Then add the root veggies, cover, and cook on low for 8 hours.

 root vegetables piled on the pork loin in a crock pot

-• Remove the vegetables to a bowl and meat to a platter.
-Scrape off excess fat off the pork and tent the meat and veggies lightly with foil.
+• Remove the vegetables to a bowl and the meat to a platter.
+Scrap off the fat and tent the meat and veggies with foil while making gravy.

 cooked pork roast on plate and bowl of veggies

 • Place 2 cups of the cooking liquid in a saucepan.
 Mix ½ cup flour with ½ cup cold water and mix well.
-A Tupperware shaker works well for this or just whisk it together.
+A Tupperware shaker works well for this, or whisk them together.
+Bring the liquid to a boil over medium-high heat.
+Slowly add the flour mixture while continuing to whisk until thickened—add salt and pepper to taste.

 adding flour mixture to boiling fluid in saucepan